 “Sometimes your brain gets in the way.”

 These are words of wisdom from my then seven-year-old.
-As much was we value reason and knowledge, it is that same reason and knowledge that can be a hindrance to our spiritual growth.
+As much as we value reason and knowledge, it is that same reason and knowledge that can be a hindrance to our spiritual growth.
 God was never meant to be put into a box, into the confines of human reasoning and logic.
 He often operates outside of it.
 I learned this from my seven-year-old when her simple prayer with child-like faith brought huge results.
 It was a reminder that God is still very much at work and we need not fear.

-I was in the middle of our after-dinner routine in the kitchen when I heard the rain start to fall.
+I was in the middle of my after-dinner routine when I heard the rain start to fall.
 Shortly after, the thunder began to rattle our creaky old house and the flashes of lightning lit up the night sky.
-This was unwelcoming both for child and adult.
+This was unwelcoming both for the child and the adult.
 I detest loud noises and at the time, my daughter feared thunderstorms as well.

-My precocious daughter marched right up to me and told me, “Mommy, I am going to pray for this thunderstorm to stop.”
+My precocious and determined daughter marched up to me and told me, “Mommy, I am going to pray for this thunderstorm to stop.”
 She was a girl on a mission.
-However, in an effort to spare her from disappointment, I explained to her that the grass, the flowers, and trees needed rain to grow.
+However, in an effort to spare her from disappointment, I explained to her that the grass, the flowers, and the trees needed rain to grow.
 Despite my attempt to thwart her efforts, she was steadfast.

 Lest I would think that might have all been a coincidence, she would do it again a few more times.
-God would do it again.
-As soon as she would stop praying, the thunder and lightning would cease.
+And God would respond again.
+As soon as she stopped praying, the thunder and lightning would cease.
 It was quite spectacular every time and yet my big adult brain could not comprehend this series of miracles.

 But as adults, are we comfortable in His sovereignty?
 When we see the storms of life pass through, do we fall comfortably in the faith and belief that God is in control?
 I certainly do not.
-But I desperately seek to now have that child-like faith, free of logic and reasoning, that led a little girl to see the hand of God in the storm.
+But I desperately seek to now have “faith like a child,” free of logic and reasoning, that led a little girl to see the hand of God in the storm.

 Matthew 19:14 but Jesus said, “Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven.”